 We are pleased to be able to take care of your healthcare needs through outpatient and elective procedures.
-All of us must continue to be attentive to transmission prevention as we do.
 Please remember that our priority is the health and safety of you, our staff, families and neighbors and it takes everyone’s cooperation to stay protected.
-Below you’ll find some reminders, new routines we have in place when coming to the hospital and our provider practices and some commonly asked questions.
+Below you’ll find reminders and routines we have in place when coming to the hospital and our provider practices and some commonly asked questions.
 We look forward to seeing you soon!

 Please don’t put off your healthcare needs.

 It is important to follow through on the outpatient appointments and elective procedures recommended by your provider.
 Little problems now can become big problems later if they’re not taken care of or if care is delayed for too long.
 Taking care of yourself and maintaining a healthy lifestyle is one of the best kinds of preventive medicine.

 In addition to safe in-person care, we offer the option of telemedicine appointments with your same trusted provider through several of our practices.
 So whether transportation is an issue or you don’t want to expose others to your symptoms, you can be assured that we are still here to take care of you.
 And, as always, you can call your NMC provider if you have any questions.

 Is it safe to come in to NMC?

 Yes.
 NMC has put in place all the necessary processes to make in-person care safe for you and your loved ones, including:

 - Rigorous cleaning and disinfection of all our spaces.
 Cleanliness has always been something we’ve taken pride in and we now clean even more frequently.

 - Social distancing measures.
 We have re-organized our waiting spaces to encourage proper, six-foot distancing between patients and staff.